-How to compare and buy a zaatar spice mix?
+How to compare and buy a zaatar spice blend?

 Is zaatar gluten free?

 Most zaatar mixtures on the market are not as they contain ground roasted wheat because it is an inexpensive filler.
 However, some zaatar mixtures are gluten free if the claim is from an accountable and credible source.

 Any allergy information for zaatar?

-Zaatar mixtures vary and they contain numerous spices and fillings like wheat and others.
+Zaatar mixtures vary and may contain numerous spices and fillings like wheat and others.
 Ingredients of traditional mixtures often include sesame seed, sumac, and herbs in the Mint family such as thyme, oregano, marjoram.
 Its best to find a trustworthy brand and ask them to make sure.

 Is Zaatar plant the same as the plant Hyssop (ezov in Hebrew) described in the Bible?

 Yes, according to the academic botanical research referenced below (and there are others).
 The authors base their conclusion after investigating prior botanical and theological research, historic use, and chemical analysis of many types of the Za’atar plant found in the Holy Land for chemical composition and flavor.

 Is Zaatar the same as Oregano or Thyme?

 No. The appearance and aroma may be similar but the taste of zaatar the herb (bible hyssop) is different than common oregano and thyme.
 By some counts, there are some 50 or more oregano-like and thyme-like plant species and they vary in aroma, flavor due to different essential oil compositions.
 Zaatar is also known however as Syrian or Lebanese Oregano.

 What is the shelf life of zaatar?

-About two years or more from the date of preparation, which is the time the ingredients are ground and mixed, if stored in air-tight container and away from sunlight, heat and moisture.
+About two years from the date of preparation, which is the time the ingredients are ground and mixed, if stored in air-tight container and away from sunlight, heat and moisture.
 (The sesame ingredient generally has the shortest shelf life while the zaatar and sumac remain flavorful for about two years.)

 What is the scientific name and species of the Zaatar (Hyssop) plant?